primetime00/memory_hack/docs/tutorial/TUTORIAL.md

 You should also see a :heavy_plus_sign: floating button at the bottom right.
 This button will manually add a code to your code list.

 Finally, there also should be a clipboard floating button on the bottom right.
-This button is visible if you've copied an item somewhere in Mem Manip.
+This button is visible if you've copied an item somewhere in Memory Hack.

 5. Click on the clipboard button.